ietf-wg-cellar/flac-specification/flac.md

 WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK fields MAY be padded with zeros, for example, 0x0008 for a single LFE channel.
 Parsing of WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK fields MUST be case-insensitive for both the field name and the field contents.

 ## Cuesheet
-To either store the track and index point structure of a CDDA along with its audio or to provide a mechanism to store locations of interest within a FLAC file, a cuesheet metadata block can be used.
-Certain aspects of this metadata block follow directly from the CDDA specification, called Red Book, which is standardized as IEC 60908.
+To either store the track and index point structure of a CD-DA along with its audio or to provide a mechanism to store locations of interest within a FLAC file, a cuesheet metadata block can be used.
+Certain aspects of this metadata block follow directly from the CD-DA specification, called Red Book, which is standardized as IEC 60908.
 For more information on the function and history of these aspects, please refer to IEC 60908.

 The structure of a cuesheet metadata block is enumerated in the following table.